Passer au contenu

 For Group Ceremonies

-If you’re learning in a group with a guide, you’ll most likely be introduced to rapé through a tepi.
+If you’re learning in a group with a guide, you’ll most likely be introduced through a ceremonial pipe.
 Beginners don’t necessarily need to purchase one right away.

 For Personal Practice

-For most newcomers, the kuripé is the ideal choice.
+For most newcomers, the Self-Applicator Pipe is the ideal choice.
 It allows for self-practice while still maintaining the integrity of the ritual.

 For the Enthusiast

-Many practitioners eventually acquire both a tepi and a kuripé, so they are equipped for any setting — whether sharing with a partner, participating in a group, or conducting their own rituals.
+Many practitioners eventually acquire both a ceremonial pipe and a Self-Applicator Pipe, so they are equipped for any setting — whether sharing with a partner, participating in a group, or conducting their own rituals.

-Where to Buy Authentic Tepi and Kuripé Pipes
+Where to Buy Authentic Ceremonial and Self-Applicator Pipes

 It’s important to buy from trusted makers — artisans who create more than just a product for profit, but a true piece of art and a tool of power.